reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-11-v2.md

    ![](./media/iot3.png)

 ### Task 2: Examine code for a simulated device that implements firmware update

+In this task, you'll review code for a simulated device that supports firmware updates.
+Open Visual Studio Code, navigate to the `fwupdatedevice` project folder, and examine the `Program.cs` file, focusing on the device connection string needed for running the app.

 1. Open **Visual Studio Code** from the desktop.